autostack-team/autostack/README.md

 $ exit
 ```

+## Contributing

+For information on how to get started contributing to autostack, see the [contributing guidlines](https://github.com/elijahsawyers/autostack/blob/master/CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Authors